dentarg/auth0-blog/_posts/2017-09-13-developing-restful-apis-with-python-and-flask.markdown

 flask run -h 0.0.0.0
 ```

 The first command defines the main script to be executed by Flask, just like we did when we ran the "Hello, world!" application.
-The second one activates the virtual environment, created by pipenv, so our application can find and execute its dependencies.
+The second one activates the virtual environment, created by `pipenv`, so our application can find and execute its dependencies.
 Lastly, we run our Flask application listening to all interfaces on the computer (`-h 0.0.0.0`).

 To check that this script is working correctly, we can issue `./bootstrap.sh` now.
 This will give us a similar result to when we executed the "Hello, world!" application.